OMG, I fell in love with Snowmass, Colorado.

 There was a bit of lassoing thrown in around the campfire as well as a stunning sunset.
 These are the unique cultural flavours we travel to experience.

-Morning hike to Yin Yang Lookout
+3. Take A Morning Hike to Yin Yang Lookout

-I was surprised that only Laurence, Craig and myself got up early to do the hike to Yin Yang Lookout, which starts at the edge of Snowmass Village.
+I was surprised that only Laurence, Craig and myself got up early to do the hike to Yin Yang Lookout, which starts at the edge of Snowmass Base Village.

 It was a quick 30-minute switchback hike which is part of the longer Rim Trail along the alpine ridgeline.
 It was such a great way to start the day, it shook out the hangover and energized me for the rest of the day.